-Motorists can expect delays and should allow extra time for trips through this area.
-To avoid the work area, when feasible, use of alternate routes should he considered.
+Motorists can expect delays and should allow extra time for trips through this area and be prepared for slow and stopped traffic.
+To avoid the work area, when feasible, use of alternate routes should be considered.
 Drivers are urged to pay close attention to changed conditions and signs in the work zones, obey the posted speed limits, refrain from using mobile devices and be alert for workers and equipment.

-Over the next six years, IDOT is planning to improve more titan 3,300 miles of highway and 8.4 million square feet of bridge deck as part of Rebuild Illinois, which is investing $33.2 billion into all modes of transportation.
+Over the next six years, IDOT is planning to improve 2,779 miles of highway and 7.9 million square feet of bridge deck as part of the Rebuild Illinois capital program, which is investing $33.2 billion into all modes of transportation.
 Year One included approximately $2.7 billion of improvements statewide on 1,706 miles of highway, 128 bridges and 228 additional safety improvements.

-For IDOT District 3 updates on Twitter, follow us at @lDOTDistrict3 or view area construction details on IDOT's traveler information map at www.GettingAroundlllinois.com.
+For !DOT District 3 updates on Twitter, follow us at @IDOTDistrict3 or view area construction details on IDOT's traveler information map at www.GettingAroundlllinois.com.